AmberLee2427/VBMicrolensing/docs/python/OrbitalMotion.md

 The function `BinaryLightCurveKepler` therefore accepts a total of 14 parameters and its use is similar to that of `BinaryLightCurveOrbital`.
 So we do not repeat the example here.

 The relations of these parameters to the conventional orbital elements are shown in detail in the appendix of [Bozza, Khalouei and Bachelet (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.505..126B/abstract).

+## Orbital motion in triple lenses

+The full three-body problem requires sophisticated integration of coupled differential equations.
+However, in some limits, we can neglect some interaction terms and use Keplerian orbital motion.
+Since the number of parameters is already very large, in VBMicrolensing we introduce a function `TripleLightCurveOrbital` with a minimal set of orbital parameters only for the second lens relative to the first lens assuming **circular motion**.
+For the third lens, we offer two choices:
+-  **coplanar circular orbital motion** around the first lens (appropriate for multi-planetary systems);
+-  **static third lens** (useful when the third lens generates a very short localized anomaly while we are sensitive to the orbital motion of the two main bodies).

 [Go to **Binary Sources**](BinarySources.md)